 On November 17th from 9:00 am – 12:00 pm, we will be removing invasive plant species (buckthorn) from the W.W.
 Knight Nature Preserve.
 These efforts are part of wildlife habitat restoration in conjunction with our Native Plant program.

-Volunteers receive a t-shirt, mug and lunch.
-There is an optional naturalist-led nature hike following lunch.
+Volunteers at Habitat Heroes receive a t-shirt, mug and lunch.
+There is a naturalist-led nature walk following lunch.
 We appreciate all of our habitat heroes and their dedication to being good stewards of our natural environment.

 Native Plant Program

 The Native Plant Program at the Wood County Park District encompasses every aspect of growing native plants from collecting seed to planting the plants in our parks and preserves.
 In 2008, the Friends of the Wood County Park District donated a greenhouse enabling the Park District to propagate native plant species on site for the first time.
 The native seed nursery is also located at the Reuthinger Preserve where beds of native plants are maintained for the purpose of collecting seeds.
 This minimizes the impact of collecting seeds from natural areas in the county.
 Volunteers are an essential part of the Native Plant Program.

 Volunteers help collect seed as well as transplant seedlings in the greenhouse.

 Volunteer with us in our Native Seed Nursery and Greenhouse or out in the parks.
 Do good and feel good!

 Visit our Volunteer page for more information on how you can help conserve the Wood County Parks.

 The Ohio Certified Volunteer Naturalist program is organized by the Wood County Park District.
 More information about the 2018 program is coming soon.